alexa/alexa-auto-sdk/modules/text-to-speech-provider/README.md

 * If input is SSML and contains one or more unsupported tags, speech is synthesized but the unsupported tag is ignored.
 The text within the tag is synthesized normally.

 ## TTS Capability Returned
-The capability returned by the `getCapabilities()` API to the platform has the following payload structure:
+To request the capabilities of the TTS provider being used, your application publishes the [`GetCapabilities message`](https://alexa.github.io/alexa-auto-sdk/extensions/aasb/docs/TextToSpeech/GetCapabilitiesMessage.html).
+The Engine publishes the [`GetCapabilitiesReply` message](https://alexa.github.io/alexa-auto-sdk/extensions/aasb/docs/TextToSpeech/GetCapabilitiesMessageReply.html) with the following payload structure:

 ~~~
 "text-to-speech-provider" : {